YottaDB/YDBDoc/GTMAdminOps/mlocks.rst

 Allows LKE CLEAR to work even if another process is holding a critical section.

 .. note::
    This can damage current LOCKs and the LOCK mechanism.
-It is intended for use only under the direction of YottaDB/FIS.
+It is intended for use only under the direction of YottaDB.

 By default LKE operates in CRIT mode and ensures a consistent view of LOCKs by using the database critical section(s).